-My second week in Cayo was an incredible mix of history, adventure and culture – from walking through ancient Maya cities and exploring some of their mystical caves or “underworld,” to ending the week riding my heart out through the rainforest on Belize’s longest zipline.
-It wasn’t hard to pick my top five faves!
+My second week in Cayo was an incredible mix of history, adventure and culture, from walking through ancient Maya cities and exploring some of their mystical caves or “underworld” to ending the week flying through the rainforest on Belize’s longest zipline.
+It wasn’t hard to pick my top four picks.

 1. Exploring Barton Creek Cave by Canoe

 I thought Anastasio was kidding at first.
 I was too busy taking photos of the unusual formations inside Barton Creek Cave and snapping along the way at the human remains (a skull) and the pottery bits left behind by the Maya thousands of years ago in their “offerings” to their Gods.

 But before I know it, I’m faced with huge rows of low stalactites and I only have one way to go, duck my head down or lie flat backwards into the canoe.
 And I mean waaaaay back.
 Rather than risk hitting my head and potentially losing my faculties, I lean back, way back some more to allow space from my camera on my chest.
 It’s like doing a sit up and holding it for five long seconds, until we pass the low ceiling.
 And we do it a few times more, going and returning.
 But it’s fun, and I’m glad we’re going all the way to the end of the cave (and not punking out like one group did, ha!).